 Top 12 Lan Administrator Skills to Put on Your Resume

 In today's competitive IT job market, showcasing the right set of skills on your resume can significantly enhance your prospects as a LAN administrator.
-This article delves into the top 12 skills that can set you apart, ensuring that your application grabs the attention of potential employers and positions you as a highly competent candidate for network management roles.
+This article dives into the top 12 skills that help your application stand out, signaling to hiring managers that you can tame complex networks with calm hands and sound judgment.

 1. Active Directory